Handling an Asthma Flare-Up

 - rapid or irregular breathing

 Managing your child’s asthma includes doing all you can to avoid flare-ups.
 That means working with your child to:

 - take all medication as the doctor prescribed

-- keep rescue medicine on hand at all times
+- keep quick-relief medicine on hand at all times

 - avoid triggers, such as allergens